ARMmbed/mbed-littlefs/DESIGN.md

 '--------'  '--------'  '--------'  '--------'  '--------'
 ```

-Unfortunately it turns out it's not that simple.
+Unfortunately, it turns out it's not that simple.
 See, iterating over a
 directory tree isn't actually all that easy, especially when you're trying
 to fit in a bounded amount of RAM, which rules out any recursive solution.
-And since our block allocator involves iterating over the entire filesystem
+And because our block allocator involves iterating over the entire filesystem
 tree, possibly multiple times in a single allocation, iteration needs to be
 efficient.

 So, as a solution, the littlefs adopted a sort of threaded tree.
 Each
 directory not only contains pointers to all of its children, but also a
 pointer to the next directory.
 These pointers create a linked-list that
 is threaded through all of the directories in the filesystem.
-Since we
+Because we
-only use this linked list to check for existence, the order doesn't actually
+only use this linked list to check for existance, the order doesn't actually
 matter.
 As an added plus, we can repurpose the pointer for the individual
 directory linked-lists and avoid using any additional space.